1up-lab/contao-mailchimp/README.md

 Go to Layout > Themes > Modules:

-- Add a module of the type **Subscirbe form**
+- Add a module of the type **Subscribe form**
 - Choose your MailChimp List
-- Choose the redirection page after subscription
+- Choose the redirection page after subscription (Page: Subscribe to the newsletter)
 - Choose whether you will use double opt-in for subscription
 - Choose whether you will use the HTML5-Placeholder in the form fields or not
 - Add a module of the type **Unsubscribe form**
 - Choose your MailChimp List
-- Choose the redirection page after unsubscription
+- Choose the redirection page after unsubscription (Unsubscribe from the newsletter)
 - Choose whether you will use the HTML5-Placeholder in the form fields or not

 Go to Content > Articles:

-- Insert the module of the type **Subscirbe form** on the page Subscribe to the newsletter
+- Insert the module of the type **Subscribe form** on the page Subscribe to the newsletter
 - Insert the module of the type **Unsubscribe form** on the page Unsubscribe from the newsletter